dndworld/dndworld.github.io/tips/start-guild.md

 Here are some bad ways to recruit members
 - Going to the tavern and yelling about who would be interested in joining your guild
     - You will likely get a mixed bag who you won’t know very well.
 Many are also likely to be newbies who aren’t committed to the server, and might flake.
-- Inviting the first person who agrees to your idea in `#off-topic-general`
+- Inviting the first person who agrees to your idea in `#guild-ooc`
     - Sometimes, people are just being polite when they agree to your idea, and their affirmation does not necessarily mean they themselves are interested in joining.
 Consider how they are like as a person before reaching out to them later

 ## Choosing Your Method of Governance